-The Lord-Lieutenant is assisted by the Vice Lord-Lieutenant, John Harwood, who amongst other roles in a past life was Chief Executive of the County Council.
+The Lord-Lieutenant is assisted by the Vice Lord-Lieutenant, Brian Buchan.
 He plays a substantial role in planning the work of the Lieutenancy, in management of particular projects and in deputising for the Lord-Lieutenant.

 The Lord-Lieutenant also has a team of Deputy Lieutenants across the county.
 The number of Deputies a Lord-Lieutenant is entitled to depends on the population size of each county.
 Oxfordshire’s establishment of up to 43 Deputy Lieutenants constitutes an influential body well placed to champion community effort in the county.